arungudelli/arungudelli/content/en/csharp-tips/How-to-enumerate-an-enum-in-c-sharp.md

 ---
-title: "How to loop/enumerate C# enum"
+title: "How to enumerate C# enum"
-description: "Different ways to loop or enumerate C# enum with examples"
+description: "Different ways to enumerate C# enum with examples"
 lead: ""
 date: 2023-02-20T14:41:21+01:00
 lastmod: 2023-02-20T14:41:21+01:00